 - The housing rules will strengthen the credit standards in financial institutions

 - Guarantee the long-term financial health of households

 Let us review each of the measures introduced and how they impact your borrowing.

-TDSR is the portion of a borrower’s gross monthly income that goes into settling debt obligations including the expected loan.
-TDSR was tightened from 60% to 55%.
-The proportion of income used for loans should not exceed 55% of the gross monthly income.
+TDSR is the portion of a borrower’s gross monthly income that goes into settling debt obligations, including the expected loan.

-The revised rates apply to loans to purchase property where Option to Purchase (OTP) has been granted on or after 16 December 2021.
-The revised rates also apply to mortgage withdrawal loan applications made on or after 16 December.
+The revised rates apply to loans to purchase a property where Option to Purchase (OTP) has been granted on or after 30 September 2022.
+The revised rates also apply to mortgage withdrawal loan applications made on or after 30 September.

 TDSR is crucial as it ensures financial prudence among borrowers and makes sure there is long-term sustainability in the property market.
 To calculate your TDSR threshold, you need to consider the monthly debt obligations you currently hold.